-What does syntactic interpretation do?

-What is a value?
+- What does syntactic interpretation do?
+Transform ASTs to values. - What is a value?
+An AST representing a data constant. - Syntactic interpretation reduces the AST for a complete program to a value.
+We arrange our evaluation rules so that every expression in the chain of expressions produced by the reduction process is a complete program.
+Our semantics simply rewrites programs until the result is a value. - What is a value?
 An AST representing a data constant.

-- Reduce the AST for a complete program to a value.
-Every intermediate expression is a complete program.
-Our semantics simply rewrites program text. - What is a value?
-An AST representing a data constant.
 In LC (which a subset of Scheme), a value V is either a number or a procedure:

+'''

-V :== n | (lambda (x) M)
+V :== n \mid (lambda \times M)

+'''